 Fourth in a series of seven levels.
 Intermediate ESL core course in English reading, writing, speaking, listening, and grammar.
 In the course students will focus on present perfect tense and on compound and complex sentences, expository writing forms, appropriate levels of diction, and topic sentence ideas.
 At the completion of the course, they will be able to write simple process, reason, and results pieces with control of sentence word order; they will also be able to distinguish central ideas and supporting details in structured readings.
 Lecture & lab.
-Pass/no pass Not transferable, not degree only. applicable.
+Pass/no pass only.
+Not transferable, not degree applicable.

-ENGLISH AS A SECOND LANGUAGE G042 - 3 Units ESL Reading/Writing, Level 4
+ENGLISH AS A SECOND LANGUAGE G042 - 3 Units ESL Reading/Writing, Level 4 and/or concurrent enrollment in ESL G041 and/or ESL G043

 Prerequisites: ESL 032 or placement by ESL assessment process.
+Advisories: ESL G031 and/or ESL G032